nathkrill/raudaia/Campaigns/Qs in R/Scene 4.md

 Quentin edges closer to try to see what's going on. agility roll: `= [[Quentin McQuall]].agility` + 9h + 8f = 18

+He sees 4 pairs of gruff looking individuals, wrestling on the ground, with a larger one pacing between them, barking advice on their form.
+Quentin assumes that these are some kind of bandit trainees.
+A number of tunnels split off from this chamber, but there's no way through without being spotted.
+Quentin decides to double back to the fork and take the right-hand tunnel instead.

+*reward depletion*
+The tunnel goes to what looks like a long-abandoned store room.
+Dusty crates line the square chamber and a musty aroma hangs in the air.
+Quentin searches the room for anything useful, however unlikely.
+Instinct roll dc20 `= [[Quentin McQuall]].instinct` + 7h + 4h = 11
+He doesn't find anything but spiders, so continues on through the next tunnel.

+The tunnel goes on, the darkness seeming to stretch on forever.